ymniquet/eQuimageLab/README.md

 Why use JupyterLab notebooks to process your images ?

-  - You can easily modify/add/delete/move any operation in your workflow without the need to manually undo/redo all subsequent tasks.
+  - You can easily modify/add/delete/move any operation in your workflow without the need to manually undo/redo the others.
   - You can tweak your notebook any time (shall you have new ideas to deal with an image) and reprocess in a few minutes.
   - You benefit from the full Python ecosystem to help you make the most out of your images (Numpy, Scikit-image, etc...).
   - ...